 Before you get started writing your cover letter, remember these 3 tips:

 How do you format a TEFL cover letter?
 What exactly should it include?

 Cover letters usually include three paragraphs:

 1. Introduction: Why you’re writing and where you saw the job posted

 This first paragraph is simple enough.
 You’re essentially letting an employer know that you’re interested in working for them.
-Be sure to specify the position for which you’re applying, and let the school or language institute know where you saw the job advertisement.
+Be sure to specify the position for which you’re applying, and let the school, language institute, or online company know where you saw the job advertisement.
 Employers appreciate when applicants mention where they saw the job posting because it allows them to get a better idea of where their advertising time and money are best spent.

 2. Why you want this particular job and would be great for it

-This is perhaps the most important paragraph to consider when writing a cover letter to teach abroad because this is where you’ll really demonstrate why someone should hire you.
+This is perhaps the most important paragraph to consider when writing a cover letter to teach abroad or online because this is where you’ll really demonstrate why someone should hire you.

 Do your research

-The first thing to keep in mind is that you need to do your research so that you can show you have a vast knowledge of the school and the position.
+The first thing to keep in mind is that you need to do your research so that you can show you have a vast knowledge of the school or company and the position.
 Again, this personalizes the TEFL cover letter and lets employers know that this particular job is important to you.

 Focus on what you can do for them

-Next, highlight what you can specifically do for the school.
+Next, highlight what you can specifically do for the school or program.
 Try to match up your qualities to those listed in the job posting by offering specific examples of times when you’ve demonstrated these qualities or previous roles you’ve held that incorporated the same skillsets.

 Furthermore, try quantifying your skills – put numbers to your accomplishments!
 Teachers can do this in several ways, including specifying how many students they supervised during a specific role, how many reflective teaching support groups they hosted each month at a school, or the percentage by which their students’ test scores improved during a certain year.